countxyz/spree_subscriptions/README.md

 # Spree Subscriptions

-This Spree extension provides administrators the ability to make items 'susbscribable'.
-Products marked as such will allow shopers to decide to create a subscription to automatically have those items re-shipped to them at the interval of their chosing.
+A Spree extension that enables subscription services.

 ## Features

+* Provides administrators the ability to make items subscribable.
 * Option for recurring payments.
 * Set time intervals for shipments.
 * Provides customers the ability to create subscriptions.